AelinXYZ/AELIPs/content/aelips/multi-vesting.md

 Purchasers will be able to purchase in any combination of the available vesting schedules in different transactions.

-Nothing will change to in the process of minting deal tokens once the purchasing period is over.
 If a user has purchased in multiple vesting schedules, all deal tokens will be minted at once and the vesting logic to manage the different schedules' unlocks is handled in the contracts.

-A purchaser will be able to individually manage their tokens for multiple vesting schedules or all at once.
+A purchaser will be able to individually manage their tokens for each vesting schedule or all schedules at once.
 Meaning that a purchaser can claim the available unlocked underlying tokens from one vesting schedule, or all at once.

 ## Motivation

 <!--This is the problem statement.
 This is the *why* of the AELIP.
 It should clearly explain *why* the current state of the protocol is inadequate.
 It is critical that you explain *why* the change is needed, if the AELIP proposes changing how something is calculated, you must address *why* the current calculation is inaccurate or wrong.
 This is not the place to describe how the AELIP will address the issue!-->

 The current state of the protocol only allows for one vesting schedule and one static price.
-If a deal creator wants to offer different prices and/or schedules, they would have to create multiple deal contracts; all requiring the creator to determine the token amount they want to sell at that price point up front, fragmenting the token quantities available for each price point.
+If a deal creator wants to offer different prices and/or schedules, they would have to create multiple deal contracts; all requiring the creator to determine the token amount at that price point up front, fragmenting the token quantities available for each price point.

 By offering the ability for a deal creator to set multiple price points and vesting schedules, it fixes this token quantity fragmentation issue allowing the creator to have one contract to manage the deal and deposit the underlying.
 The main motivation being to increase the flexibility/configurability of deals so that deal creators have more tools to create the deal that works best for them, and allow them to offer more options for purchasers.